VictorGil-Ops/Jenkins_dockerized_LAB/README.md

 http://127.0.0.1:8080
 ```

-Use the initial password, show in '/var/jenkins_home/secrets/initialAdminPassword' or on container logs:
+Use the initial password, show in '/var/jenkins_home/secrets/initialAdminPassword' or show it in container logs:

 ```
 docker logs jenkins-container